jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today
-- Low hanging fruit
+- Poolshot velocity transfer should be decreased
+- bug **critical**: Adjoining, hurt, hurt, push on many units caused CPU to lag massively on prediction
+    - use a push id and say each push id can't move other pushes with the same push id so it doesn't get recursive
+---
 - bug: Picked up pickups from pull should not transfer move to player
-    - bug **critical**: Adjoining, hurt, hurt, push on many units caused CPU to lag massively on prediction
 - bug: death animation occurs before hurt animations are done playing
 - bug: AOE is giving me "no target" when I click on ground (hurtx4,aoe,hurt)
 - I got an out of range message and error but when I clicked on the end of my blue cast it worked
     - seed: 0.8541225371499359
     - maybe make the whole line grey if there's no target in range?
 - fix issue where units near lava get mask but don't take damage
 - Tasks:
     - Finish spell quantity
         - If a spell doesn't support quantity, don't waste mana, don't even let it be queued up sequentially
-    - "poolshot" for pickups?
+        - It doesn't work for heal
     - blood trails
-        - Maybe do multiple small radius lines to simulate smear and they have a chance to dissapear
-        - Make blood at base of unit, not center
         - Don't draw blood over liquid
+            - use floor tiles as mask?
 ## This weeks goals:
 - Milestone 5 | **Movement & Spell Quantity** | Due Aug 11
 - Milestone 4 | **Perfect Prediction Attacks** | Due Aug 8